bus710/sulcata/README.md

 # sulcata

 ## Description
-A robot integration project by using ROS, Kobuki (Turtle Bot), and Kinect v2. ([for Korean](README_kr.md))
+A robot integration project by using Ubuntu 14.04, ROS Indigo, Kobuki (Turtle Bot), and Kinect v2. ([for Korean](README_kr.md))

 Users can:
 - see the easiest way to build a ROS based robot.
 - know the essential hardware/software for SLAM and navigation project.
 - have scripts to launch the required ROS apps.

-This can be useful for developers who have Kinect v2 instead of Kinect v1 or Xtion.
+This project can be useful for developers who have Kinect v2 instead of Kinect v1 or Xtion.

 (Sulcata is a species of tortoise.
 Since this project is a variation of Turtle Bot, I named it as Sulcata project. (<a href="https://en.wikipedia.org/wiki/African_spurred_tortoise" target="_blank">see also</a>))

 ## Maintainer